Sunday, October 25, 2020

 At the Silliman Hall

-I was impressed with the clean green campus.
+I was impressed with the clean, green campus.
 The tree-lined Acacia provides cool shade plus the windy breeze from the sea; indeed, they have the best campus in town and one of the best in the country.

 As I remember, in higher learning, we aspire for growth and have the burning desire to achieve our most cherished hopes and dreams.
-Those times when we have enough energy and passion for learning.
+Those are the times when we have enough energy and passion for learning.

 Those student leaders I've met may now achieve excellence in their chosen fields.
 They may now be living their dreams and unleashing their untapped potential.
 They may now live their most extraordinary life and follow their ultimate heart's desire.